RogerJL/ADL_Lab1/README.md

 Determine if product reviews are positive or negative.

-`trainer.py`  trains a simple net to the assignment
+`botnet.py`  trains a simple net to the assignment

-`chatbot.py`  a simple chatbot reading a line, replies accordingly
+`chatbot.py`  a simple chatbot reading a line, replies accordingly.
+Can use both simple and transformer models.

 ## Transformer